mbellis111/checkersai/README.txt

 [X] only make computer move when you click
-	did this to make it easier to see the moves the computer makes consider doing this on a timer or just visually show it a litter nicer. a pain with Swing repainting [] Consider a stronger huerstic for board evaluation, like considering advancing pieces and keeping back row stable, and/or middle board control
+	did this to make it easier to see the moves the computer makes consider doing this on a timer or just visually show it a litter nicer. a pain with Swing repainting [] Consider a stronger heuristic for board evaluation, like considering advancing pieces and keeping back row stable, and/or middle board control